Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Single

-A single bet is the most common bet type, because it’s the most simple.
-It’s when you bet on one single outcome of an event happening, rather than multiple outcomes which forms a double/treble/accumulator.
+A single bet is the most common bet type, because it’s the simplest.
+It’s when you bet on one outcome of an event, rather than multiple outcomes (which form a double/treble/accumulator).
 For example, a football team to win a match, or a horse to win a race.
-Single bets can involve both simple or complex betting markets.
+Single bets can involve both simple and complex betting markets.

 Double

-Double bets are more difficult to win than the singles they’re comprised of — but the payout is higher.
+Doubles are harder to win than singles — but the payout is higher.
 The combined odds are calculated by multiplying together the decimal format of the first and second bet.
-For example, if your bet is placed at odds of 3/1 (4.0) and 6/1 (7.0) you’ll create the combined odds as follows: 4.0 x 7.0 = 28.0.
+For example, if your bets are placed at odds of 3/1 (4.0) and 6/1 (7.0), you’ll create combined odds as follows: 4.0 x 7.0 = 28.0.
 So if you place a £10 bet, the winnings will be calculated as £10 x 28.0 = £280 (£270 profit).

 Treble